Ali Curtis

 Ali Curtis (born December 18, 1978) is a sports executive and former American soccer player.
+Curtis is the President of MLS NEXT Pro and Executive Vice President of MLS Sporting Development since 2025.

 He was the 1999 Hermann Trophy and 2000 MAC Award winner before playing in Major League Soccer from 2001 to 2004.
 Curtis became the first African American General Manager in Major League Soccer's history when he joined the New York Red Bulls in 2014.
-He was most recently the General Manager of Toronto FC.
+He was the General Manager of Toronto FC from 2019 to 2021.

 Career

 College

 A native of Ann Arbor, MI, Ali Curtis had an extraordinary career playing college soccer at Duke University, where he scored 53 goals and 28 assists from 1997 to 2000, and, in his junior season won the Hermann Trophy, and in his senior season won the MAC Award, both recognizing college soccer's best player.
 He ranks as the all-time leading goal-scorer in Duke soccer history.

 MLS

 After graduating from Duke, Curtis was drafted second overall in the 2001 MLS SuperDraft by the Tampa Bay Mutiny.
 From 2001 through 2004, Curtis spent time with three MLS Clubs - Tampa Bay Mutiny, D.C.
 United and FC Dallas (formerly Dallas Burn).